RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

   .. attention::
      | While, technically, you can create a key with an empty passphrase, you never should.
-     | :red:`It is a violation of UCI password security rules to use empy passphrase`.
+     | :red:`It is a violation of UCI password security rules to use empty passphrase`.

 .. _generate-ssh-keys-mac: